59de44955ebd/PillowView/README.md

 ### wpd
 Take and import a picture from a digital camera connected via USB using the [Windows Portable Devices (WPD)](https://learn.microsoft.com/en-us/windows/win32/windows-portable-devices) API.
 Only supports cameras that implement the WPD_FUNCTIONAL_CATEGORY_STILL_IMAGE_CAPTURE feature.
 Since recent Windows Explorer does a good job concerning browsing the storage of connected WPD devices, this plugin does not try to replicate this feature, it's only meant for taking pictures.

+## PIL image file format

+PillowView supports a custom file format called PIL (.pil) that allows to save and load images with any image mode that Pillow supports.
+There is also a [Thumbnail Handler Shell Extension](https://github.com/59de44955ebd/PIL-Thumbnail-Handler) for Windows that allows Windows Explorer to show thumbnails for PIL files (15 modes supported).